 - Taste and adjust seasonings before whisking in the egg mixture.

-This post was originally published on October 21, 2015, and republished on April 1, 2020 with updated content and photos.
+I originally published this post on October 21, 2015, and republished it on April 1, 2020 and again on November 27, 2023 with updated content, photos and a video.
 Thanks for sharing!

 Marlene Wilkins